 Business Should Be Booming — If Only There Were Enough Workers For The Job

-Solstice Wood Fire Pizza in Hood River, Ore., made it through the pandemic.
-And now that Americans are eating out and doing all the things that were off limits, this should be a booming time for owner Aaron Baumhackl.
+Solstice Wood Fire Pizza in Hood River, Ore., made it through the depths of the pandemic.
+And now that Americans are eating out and doing all the things that had been off-limits, this should be a booming time for owner Aaron Baumhackl.

 Instead, Baumhackl is facing an unexpected problem.
 He's struggling to find all the workers he needs to churn out his pizzas, and he's losing valuable business.